 Fall is in the air, and cooler nighttime temps are approaching.
 This time of year brings out plenty of pumpkin recipes, and I am thrilled!
 Pumpkin tops the list, next to lemon, for one of my favorite flavors, and I plan to share plenty of pumpkin recipes with you this fall.
 I’m going to start with these Pumpkin Waffles With Oats because school is starting, and I’ve been working on making sure the freezer is stocked with easy-to-grab school lunch ideas.

-Sunday mornings are often pancake mornings in our house but I like to mix up the rest of the week with a variety of meals.
-Recently I have acquired a waffle maker and it’s been wonderful to have frozen waffles in the freezer for these mornings.
+Sunday mornings are often pancake mornings in our house, but I like to mix up the rest of the week with a variety of meals.
+I recently acquired a waffle maker, and it’s been wonderful to have frozen waffles in the freezer for these mornings.
 Homemade breakfast without all the work!

 To Freeze & Pack Frozen Pumpkin Waffles With Oats

-To freeze waffles individually I cook as normal and allow to cool completely on a wire rack so that air can circulate.
+To freeze waffles individually, I cook them as usual and allow them to cool completely on a wire rack so that air can circulate.
 Once cooled completely, I freeze in individual layers on a cookie sheet overnight or at least 6 hours.
-Once the waffles are frozen solid I toss them into a well labeled Ziploc bag and can easily grab out as many as needed.
-To reheat frozen waffles I microwave frozen waffles for a minute or if I need several at one time I will reheat them in a 350 degree oven for 8 – 10 minutes.
+Once the waffles are frozen solid, I toss them into a well-labeled Ziploc bag and can easily grab out as many as needed.
+To reheat frozen waffles, I microwave them for a minute, or if I need several at one time, I will reheat them in a 350-degree oven for 8 – 10 minutes.
 This will also help keep them crisp.

 Pumpkin Waffles With Oats